I ran for class vice president four years in a row in high school. I never once won.

 On the last day of registration, one measly (but precious!) registration came crawling in.
 I had to cancel that course.

-And my last round of e-courses…I was promoting and praying and hoping for 20, 30, 40…I dared to even dream of 50 women signing up.
+And my last two rounds of e-courses…I was promoting and praying and hoping for 20, 30, 40…I dared to even dream of 50 women signing up.
 It was going to be awesome.
-I was going to do some real life-changing work this Fall.
+I was going to do some real life-changing work.

 Now, I could have stopped running for vice president after my freshman year.
 (Or after my sophomore or junior year for that matter.)